Iowa's Supreme Court Hears Dispute Over $75 Speeding Ticket

 Burns also claimed that photographs taken of front license plates would potentially pose privacy concerns because the faces of passengers in the vehicle might be included.

-Larew also challenged whether it is constitutional for the City of Grand Rapids to assess fines for speed on federal interstate highways.
+Larew also challenged whether it is constitutional for the city of Cedar Rapids to assess fines for speed on federal interstate highways.

-The future of certain speeding cameras is up in the air across the state, The Gazette newspaper writes:
+The future of certain speed cameras is up in the air across the state, The Gazette newspaper writes:

 "In March 2015, the Iowa [Department of Transportation] ordered 10 of 34 camera locations on primary highways and interstates around the state turned off, and another three moved or modified, stating they didn't improve the safety of the highway system.
 After losing an appeal to the Iowa DOT director, the cities of Cedar Rapids, Des Moines and Muscatine — three of six cities in Iowa with traffic cameras on state highways or interstates under Iowa DOT control — sued in June 2015 to keep the cameras on."